cmeeren/Felicity/DOCUMENTATION.md

       )
       .UseGiraffe(mainHandler)
 ```

+#### Base URLs

+JSON:API responses contain resource/relationship links.
+By default, Felicity infers these links from the HTTP request.
+For example, if your API is available both on `https://example.com` and `https://something-else.com`, then `GET https://example.com/articles` will return resources with `example.com` in their links, and for `GET https://something-else.com/articles` the resources will have `something-else.com` in their links.

+If you want, you can use the `.BaseUrl` method after `.AddJsonApi()` to specify the base URL that will be used for all links.

+#### Multiple context types

 You may call `AddJsonApi` multiple times for different context types.
 This may be useful if you have some collections/resource types that are only accessible to privileged users, which you can model with a different context type.